maurolepore/SCBI-Plot-Book/How-to_citations.md

 `Stovall, Atticus E. L., Kristina J. Anderson-Teixeira, and Herman H. Shugart.
 2018.
 “Assessing Terrestrial Laser Scanning for Developing Non-Destructive Biomass Allometry.”
 Forest Ecology and Management 427 (November): 217–29. doi:10.1016/j.foreco.2018.06.004.`

 - Helpfully, the year automatically links to the full appended reference.

+### Reference Order

+References in each chapter are ordered by appearance in the text.

+References for the whole book (in the final book chapter) are ordered alphabetically by author.

 ### References for how to make a citation: